felipepolido/clmclogger/README.md

 ## Data Visualization:

-First, open MATLAB and include /clmcplot/matlab to MATLAB's path:
+First, open MATLAB and include /clmclogger/matlab to MATLAB's path:
-- traverse to the clmcplot folder
+- traverse to the clmclogger folder
-- right click on the clmcplot/matlab folder
+- right click on the clmclogger/matlab folder
 - go to "Add to Path"
 - click on "Select Folders and Subfolders"